St. John the Baptist Cathedral (El Salvador)

-St. John the Baptist Cathedral (Catedral San Juan Bautista), also known as the Chalatenango Cathedral (Catedral de Chalatenango), is a Roman Catholic cathedral located in Chalatenango, El Salvador.
+St. John the Baptist Cathedral (Catedral San Juan Bautista), also known as the Chalatenango Cathedral (Catedral de Chalatenango), is a Catholic cathedral located in Chalatenango, El Salvador.

 History

-The cathedral was proceeded by a small temple, built in 1713, located on the same site as the present cathedral.
+The cathedral was preceded by a small temple, built in 1713, located on the same site as the present cathedral.
 Construction of the current cathedral began in 1848 and it was completed in 1893.

 Church service schedule

 The following is the schedule of services held at the cathedral: